rupeshtiwari/rupeshtiwari.github.io/_posts/2021-11-19-getting-started-with-monorepo-with-nx-nrwl.md

 ## Creating new Empty Nx Monorepo workspace

+Now we will create our monorepo workslpace that we will continue using it.
+We will start from scratch empty monorepo.

 Creating empty Nx Monorepo workspace is our final option for this example.
 So let's create desired working folder and from that location open `powershell` on windows machine I found working on `git bash commands` were not working nicely.

 Run below script to create empty workspace